MoFEM/mofem-cephas/media/paper.md

  integration, could be an optimal solution.
 Finally, the adaptive choice of mesh density and approximation order is driven by the numerical errors, which can be effectively estimated if error evaluators are embedded into the FE formulation.
- This leads to a family of mixed or mixed-hybrid finite elements that satisfies stability condition if combinations of different approximation spaces ($\mathit{H}^1$, ${\mathbf{H}}({\textbf{curl}})$,
+ This leads to a family of mixed or mixed-hybrid finite elements that satisfy stability condition if combinations of different approximation spaces ($\mathit{H}^1$, ${\mathbf{H}}({\textbf{curl}})$,
  ${\mathbf{H}}({\textbf{div}})$ and $\mathit{L}^2$) are used.